mosip/documentation/docs/sandbox-details.md

 Regular nightly builds from engineering are deployed here and this environment is used for continuous development.

-The link to access the environment is available [here](https://collab.mosip.net/).
+The link to access the **Collab environment** is available [here](https://collab.mosip.net/).

+Looking to collaborate with us?
+Click [here](https://docs.mosip.io/1.2.0/collab-getting-started-guide) to get started with the Collab environment!

 ## Synergy

 Synergy is our stable environment where the latest released version of the MOSIP platform and applications are deployed for partners to integrate and test.

-The link to access the environment is available [here](https://synergy.mosip.net/).
+The link to access the **Synergy environment** is available [here](https://synergy.mosip.net/).